 - Create an online sign-up sheet for your hugging schedule.
 It is important to know how many volunteers you can plan on throughout the Pride festival.
 You may use free online sites like signupgenius.com or others.
 Be sure to send the link to all volunteers and paste the link in your Facebook event.

-- Encourage all volunteers to read the MBB Mission Statement, the MBB Hugging Booth web page, and watch the MBB Hugging Booth orientation video.
+- Encourage all volunteers to read the MBB Mission Statement, the MBB Hugging Booth web page.

 - Keep your community engaged and encouraged in your Facebook event page.
 This may include posting uplifting photos and stories from other MBB Pride events that are posted in the MBB Facebook group.
 Share the Facebook event many times in the MBB Facebook group and encourage those who have joined the event to share it and invite their friends to participate.
 You can also share your even in your local Pride festival’s Facebook event page.